Mindframe guidelines for communicating about mental ill-health

 Myths Facts

-People who are mentally ill are violent, dangerous, untrustworthy or unpredictable
+People who live with a mental illness are violent, dangerous, untrustworthy or unpredictable.

 Many violent people have no history of mental illness and most people with a mental illness have no history of violence.
-People with a mental illness are much more likely to be the victims of violence and crime than the perpetrators
+People with a mental illness are much more likely to be the victims of violence and crime than the perpetrators.

-People are unable to recover from mental illness
+People are unable to recover from mental illness.

 Mental illness is not a life sentence.
 Most people will recover completely and go on to live full and productive lives.
-There are various treatments available to enable people to manage their symptoms/illness
+There are various treatments available to enable people to manage their symptoms/illness.

-Mental illnesses are all the same
+Mental health concerns are all the same.

-People who share the same diagnosis will have the same experience of mental illness
+People who share the same diagnosis will have the same experience of mental illness.

 Even though a particular mental illness will tend to show a certain range of symptoms, not everyone will experience the same symptoms.
-A diagnosis will tell you little about a person's ability and personal characteristics
+A diagnosis will tell you little about a person's ability and personal characteristics.

-Some cultural groups are more likely than others to experience mental illness
+Some cultural groups are more likely than others to experience mental illness.

 What about online?